Migration

 It works on:

-• Access to justice for refugees, bringing legal aid services closer to refugees and host communities and building the capacity of relevant rule of law stakeholders;
+• Access to justice for refugees and building the capacity of relevant rule of law stakeholders;

 • Advocacy and lobby by increasing influence in refugee-related policies on a national, regional and international level.